A man works on laptop near a cafe window.

 What are pending charges?

-A pending charge is a charge made with your card that has yet to be posted to your credit card account balance.
+A pending charge is one that has yet to post to your credit card account balance.
 You can think of a pending charge as a hold.
 You hold on to a certain amount of credit on your credit card until the transaction goes through.

 While a charge is pending, it will still affect your available balance.
-Since you’re essentially holding that money until the payment goes through, the amount is removed from your available funds.
+Since you’re holding that money until the payment goes through, the amount will be reduced from your available funds.

 One example is when a hotel requires a pre-authorization payment to ensure your credit card is active and capable of covering any charges.
 You can expect to see a pending charge until you pay your final hotel bill.